-Human Rights Watch (HWR) revealed that a German-owned AI prototype called LAION-5B commited a major blunder.
+Human Rights Watch (HWR) revealed that a German-owned AI prototype called LAION-5B committed a major blunder.
 The AI model failed to safeguard the privacy of children whose pictures were used to train it.
 These children’s photos used to train AI were collected from different locations in Brazil.

 According to HWR’s statement, the machine even shared the correct names and birthplaces of some of the children in an instance.